baharev/SDOPT/README.md

 [Modelica](http://en.wikipedia.org/wiki/Modelica) is definitely on the agenda, accessed through the
 [functional mock-up interface](http://en.wikipedia.org/wiki/Functional_Mock-up_Interface).
-This project is not aiming at creating yet another modeling environment; the goal is to plug the tools of this project into well-established modeling systems.
+This project is not aiming at creating yet another modeling environment: The goal is to plug the tools of this project into well-established modeling systems.